innov8tr4eva/kc-llm-experiments/README.md

 3. Run the following command

 ```
-streamlit run app.py
+streamlit run main.py
 ```

+4. Streamlit will launch an app.

-4. A new window should open up with a pygwalker interface for exploring employee data
+5. Clicking on pygwalker demo on the sidebar should open up with a pygwalker interface for exploring employee data

 ![pygwalker visualize](pyg-visualize.png)

-5. You can use the data tab to get an overview of all fields in the results
+6. You can use the data tab to get an overview of all fields in the results

 ![pygwalker data](pyg-data.png)

-6. You can also chat with your data in the chat tab after you setup an account in Kanaries
+7. You can also chat with your data in the chat tab after you setup an account in Kanaries

 ![pygwalker chat](pyg-chat.png)